Testicular Torsion Workup

 Approach Considerations

-If testicular torsion is clinically suggested, perform immediate surgical exploration, regardless of laboratory studies because a negative finding upon exploration of the scrotum is more acceptable than the loss of a salvageable testis.
+If testicular torsion is clinically suggested, perform immediate surgical exploration, regardless of laboratory studies, because a negative finding upon exploration of the scrotum is more acceptable than the loss of a salvageable testis.

 Laboratory tests are unlikely to be of consequence, as no single test has high sensitivity or specificity in diagnosing testicular torsion.
-However, when there is a strong suspicion of an alternate diagnosis, laboratory tests may be of some use.
+However, when there is a strong suspicion of an alternative diagnosis, laboratory tests may be of some use.

 Imaging studies usually are not necessary.
 Ordering them wastes valuable time when the definitive treatment is emergent urologic consultation for surgical management.
 However, imaging studies (eg, ultrasonography, nuclear scans) may be useful when a low suspicion of testicular torsion exists.